Face covering requirements for air travellers – Since April 20th, 2020

 The Government of Canada is asking that all travellers have a removable non-medical mask or face covering large enough to cover their mouth and nose during their travel through Canadian airports and in-flight.

 Procedures to help minimize possible exposure to Coronavirus (Since March 28, 2020)

-Following recent new regulations issued by Transport Canada regarding the Coronavirus, please find procedures to help minimize possible exposure to Coronavirus, which are in effect as of Saturday March 28th 2020.
+Following new regulations issued by Transport Canada regarding the Coronavirus, please find procedures to help minimize possible exposure to Coronavirus, which are in effect.

 We would ask for your immediate, truthful, response in answering questions from the agent as well as when an agent denies you boarding.